open/close all folders

 - In the episode where Makoto is targeted for her pure heart, Mercury and Moon chase after the Daimon, which leapt into the air.
 Sailors Moon and Mercury wonder if it can fly.
 The Daimon falls, running away from the two while cackling and holding her cape over her face.
 Moon and Mercury were left utterly confused.

 - The final episode of S is mostly Tear Jerker as Chibi-Usa supposedly returns to the future, and she and Usagi figure out how to finally express their sentiments before she goes.
-But then there's one last gasp from the remnants of Death Busters and the Senshi are called back to action.
-But just then, who happens to fall from the sky in a classic Call Back...but Chibi-Moon!
-She falls right on top of everyone, and then her Pink Sugar Heart Attack kicks in, slapping the Daimon in the face!
+But then there's one last gasp from the remnants of Death Busters, the Daimon Rangy, and the Senshi are called back to action.
+But just then, who happens to fall from the sky in a classic Call-Back...but Chibi-Moon!
+She falls right on top of everyone, and then her Pink Sugar Heart Attack kicks in, slapping Rangy in the face!

 - In a most likely unintentional moment Sailor Moon used her Moon Tiara Boomerang to both saved Sailor Neptune and fend off Kaorinite.
 Kaorinite's reaction to the sparkly glowing tiara is a scream of absolute horror.